John Krasinski Net Worth 2024

 Early life and education

 John Burke Krasinski was born on October 20, 1979, in the Boston suburb of Newton, Massachusetts,[2] the youngest of three boys of nurse Mary Clare (née Doyle) and internist Ronald Krasinski.[3][4][5][6][7]
-His mother is of Irish ancestry, and his father of Polish.
+His mother is of Irish ancestry, and his father is of Polish descent.
 He was raised Catholic.[8]

 Krasinski made his stage debut as Daddy Warbucks in a sixth-grade school production of the musical Annie.
 He co-starred in a satirical play written and cast by his future The Office co-star B. J. Novak when they were high school seniors.
 Krasinski and Novak graduated from Newton South High School in 1997.[9][10]

-Before entering college, Krasinski taught English as a foreign language in Costa Rica for six months.[11]
+Before entering college, Krasinski taught English as a foreign language instructor in Costa Rica for six months.[11]
 While there, he saved a woman from drowning when she was caught in a rip tide at a beach in Manuel Antonio National Park.
-Krasinski said that learning from his mother, who was a lifeguard, helped him save the woman.[12]
+Krasinski said that what he learned from his mother, who was a lifeguard, helped him save the woman.[12]
 Krasinski attended Brown University, where he studied English and playwriting, and wrote an honors thesis, "Contents Under Pressure."
 He graduated from Brown in 2001.[13][14]

 At Brown, he was a member of the sketch comedy group Out of Bounds[15] and helped coach youth basketball at the Gordon School in East Providence, Rhode Island.
 He then attended the National Theater Institute in Waterford, Connecticut.[16]